 Another problem for me was the noble silence.
 Attendees are forced to be in complete silence for the duration of the course.
 In our meditation retreat we prefer to have noble speech.
 Here speaking is allowed (speaking only when necessary), this is more natural and meditators are in a better place to transfer the skills they learn into their daily lives.

 Compared with the 10 day retreats where there is complete silence, we only run for seven days and we observe noble speech.
 This makes it less strict.
-We also vary meditation methods, for example walking, sitting and standing meditation.
+We also vary meditation methods, for example walking, sitting, lying and standing meditation.

 Once you reach the Dhyāna state of being, your mind is transferred into the universe.
 The Nibbana mind is free from cravings and delusions in your day to day life (Nirvana can be reached mortals) You would enjoy peace and a calm mind all the time.
 Once you die, you are free from the cycle of Samsara (cycle of rebirth) and your energy (karma) stays in the universe.